 You can host WordPress in the same ways as Magento.
 However, WordPress has a simpler codebase and fewer software dependencies.
 So, it’s easier to host and significantly cheaper to maintain.

 Hosting a WordPress website on Amazon Lightsail VPS usually costs as little as $4 per month.
 However, it doesn’t include server security, optimization, or technical support.
 You’ll need to hire WordPress agencies or freelancers for those tasks.
+Liquid Web offers a cloud VPS starting at $5 that is similar.
+You can get a WordPress VPS that's fully managed at a higher price.

-On the other hand, managed hosting providers like Nexcess give you WordPress hosting starting from $19 per month.
 Although it costs more, managed hosting includes server security, optimization, and 24/7/365 technical support.

 Get fully managed WordPress hosting